amirdoosti6060/ClayTestCase/readme.txt

 If it's needed, it can be accomplished.

 LOGGING
-For logging I used Serilog to write directly in Elasticsearch which is searchable via Kibana.
+For logging I used Serilog and provide options to write directly in Elasticsearch which is searchable via Kibana or writing directly to STDOUT and then collect it and visualize it using Loki/Graffana.
-But to comply 12 Factors application standard, there is another option which is configurable via environment variable to write logs on STDOUT and then collect it using Loki/Graffana.
+These options are configurable via environment variables of each microservices.